VRDog28/BrowserLinux/wiki/fs1.md

 `--end` is used for declaring the end of a fs1 file

 ## ♻️ Powerwashing
-type `sudo powerwash` to powerwash and reset your system
+type `powerwash` to powerwash and reset your system
-## 💿 RCVR FILES
-rcvr stands for recovery which is a backup/recovery file for a fs1 filesystem
 ## 🔒 The fs1 permission system
 Unlike linux, BrowserLinux uses the fs1 permission system which supports write and read permissions.
 These are stored in the metadata of a folder.